qdrant/quaterion/docs/source/tutorials/nlp_tutorial.rst

 In this tutorial we will solve a Q&A problem to show how common NLP tasks can be tackled with similarity learning and Quaterion.

-We will use `cloud-faq-dataset <https://github.com/qdrant/dataset-cloud-platform-faq>`_ which we scrapped ourselves from popular cloud providers F.A.Q. pages.
+We will use `cloud-faq-dataset <https://github.com/qdrant/dataset-cloud-platform-faq>`_.
-This dataset contains nearly 8.5k pairs of questions and answers.
+This is a collection of almost 8.5k pairs of questions and answers from F.A.Q. pages of popular cloud providers.

 Usual pipeline in Quaterion includes the following steps: